LondonBoroughSutton/sutton-information-hub-v2-api/README.md

-# Connected Kingston
+# Connected Together

-A scheme run by RBK to help residents take control of their own health by connecting them with services and events in their local area.
-This system forms the online aspect of this scheme, by providing an API as well a frontend and backend web app.
+A scheme run by Healthy London Partnership to help residents take control of their own health by connecting them with services and events in their local area.
+This system forms the online aspect of this scheme, by providing an API which can be complimented with a frontend and backend web app.

 ## Getting Started